Connect string reference

 The client buffers rows in memory and flushes them to the server in batches.

 auto_flush— global enable.
 Options:on,off.
-Default:on.
+Default where supported:on.
 Whenoff, the application must callflush()explicitly to send buffered rows.auto_flush_rows— flush when the buffered row count reaches this threshold.
 Set tooffto disable.
-Default:1000.auto_flush_interval— flush when this many milliseconds have elapsed since the first buffered row.
+Default where supported:1000.auto_flush_interval— flush when this many milliseconds have elapsed since the first buffered row.
 Evaluated on the nextat()/flush()call (not driven by a wall-clock timer).
 Set tooffto disable.
-Default:100(100 ms).auto_flush_bytes— flush when the encode buffer reaches this byte size.
+Default where supported:100(100 ms).auto_flush_bytes— flush when the encode buffer reaches this byte size.
 Set tooffto disable.
-Default:0(off).
+Default where supported:8m(8 MiB).
 Accepts size suffixes.
+When set to a positive value, the client clamps the effective threshold down to 90% of the server- advertisedX-QWP-Max-Batch-Sizeat handshake (one-way: a configured value smaller than the advertised cap is kept as-is).
+The 10% margin absorbs encoding overhead such as schema and dict-delta bytes.
+Settingoffopts out of byte-based auto-flush entirely — the handshake clamp does not re-enable it, and the application takes responsibility for not producing oversized batches.
+Older servers that do not advertise the header leave the configured value untouched.

 Buffer sizing